Ayitaka/BitBetterTest/README.md

 You can now start or restart Bitwarden as normal and the modified api will be used. **It is now ready to accept self-issued licenses.**

----
+## Updating Built BitBetter and Bitwarden

-### Note: Manually generating Certificate & Key
+## Manually Generating Certificate

 If you wish to generate your self-signed cert & key manually, you can run the following commands.